EnocDelgadoDev/first-web-scraping/README.md

-# first-web-scraping
+# Web Scrapping with BeautifulSoup

-This is the first web scraping project based on The PyCoach video on YouTube
+This is a mini webscraper project that based on The PyCoach

+## Dependencies
+pip install bs4
+pip install requests
+pip install lxml